 There are many great things about attending a large college or university, but no college student wants to feel lost in the crowd.
-An honors program not only has smaller class sizes, but the program as a whole will give the school a more intimate feel.
-You’ll see the same faces in some of your classes, get to know your professors better, and be surrounded by students with your drive and work ethic.
-Check out the InsideCollege list of large universities with honors programs to see if one meets your criteria.
+An honors program not only has smaller class sizes, but the program as a whole will give your school a more intimate feel.
+You’ll see the same faces in some of your classes, get to know your professors better, and be surrounded by students with the same drive and work ethic.

-As a freshman at a large public university, you will often be placed in lecture classes for your general education requirements.
-Sitting amongst 100 or more of your peers allows for little or no personal interaction with the professor might not learn as much from the class as you had anticipated.
-If this doesn’t sound like the college experience you signed up for, an honors program most likely offers a much smaller class for the same course, except at the honors level.
+As a freshman at a large public university, you'll often be placed in lecture classes for your general education requirements.
+Sitting among 100 or more of your peers allows for little to no personal interaction with the professor, so you might feel like you're not learning as much from the class as you anticipated.
+If this doesn’t sound like the college experience you signed up for, honors programs offer much smaller classes for the same course, except at an honors level.

-As a member of the honors program, there are usually certain advantages provided to students, since it’s not an easy feat to complete the rigorous academic demands.
+As a member of the honors program, you'll usually receive certain advantages since it’s not an easy feat to complete the rigorous academic demands.
 Some schools have specific housing for honors students, which enables students to easily arrange study groups as well as have guaranteed quiet hours.
 Many honors programs also coordinate guest speakers or lecture series on campus, which are not open to the rest of the college or university.
-Scholarship opportunities may also pique your interest, as some schools will award scholarships and grants to students specifically within the honors program.
+Scholarship opportunities may also pique your interest, as some schools award scholarships and grants to students specifically within the honors program.

-Whether you’re just beginning to browse at schools you’re interested in, filling out applications and hearing responses, or already enrolled in a college, it’s not too late to look into the honors programs available.
-If you are currently enrolled in a school and interested in learning more about the honors program, go to the office and find out more information.
-Oftentimes, you must be invited into the program and although the workload will be exceedingly more demanding as you progress through college, there are great advantages to being in an honors program during and after college.
+Whether you’re just beginning to explore schools you’re interested in, filling out applications and hearing responses, or already enrolled in college, it’s not too late to look into the honors programs available.
+If you're currently enrolled at a college and are interested in learning more about the honors program, go to the office to find out more information.
+Oftentimes you must be invited into the program, and although the work load will be exceedingly more demanding as you progress, there are great advantages to being in an honors program during and after college.
 Glowing recommendation letters, anyone?